guimaraessilas/SandBox/README.md

 # React Native SandBox Project

-This is a sandbox project created to implement different resourses for react-native and also support some articles about this features.

-I'll constantly provide articles about each new feature added.
+just a sandbox for playing with react-native